Special Populations

 Health Care for the Homeless & Michigan Health Centers

-In 2021, Michigan health centers served 12,749 migrant and seasonal agricultural workers.
-Migrant health centers were established in 1962 to provide comprehensive primary care services to migrant and seasonal agricultural workers and their families in a culturally sensitive environment.
-Like health centers, migrant health centers provide comprehensive health care services to their target population at an affordable price, regardless of insurance status.
-Migrant health centers use culturally sensitive clinical protocols, bilingual health personnel, and lay outreach workers.
+In 2024, Michigan health centers served 11,903 seasonal agricultural workers.
+Farmworker health centers were established in 1962 to provide comprehensive primary care services to seasonal agricultural workers and their families in a culturally sensitive environment.
+Like health centers, farmworker health centers provide comprehensive health care services to their target population at an affordable price, regardless of insurance status.
+Farmworker health centers use culturally sensitive clinical protocols, bilingual health personnel, and lay outreach workers.

 Resources